martinjc/introduction-to-html-and-css/src/notes/writing-a-web-page.md

 ---
 layout: page
 order: 3
-title: Writing a Web Page
+title: "Week 3 Exercise: Writing a Web Page"
 ---

+{% panopto "2a958b83-e6cd-4ce3-a95c-ac7201594247" %}

 During this activity for this topic we will put what we have learnt into practice by creating a simple HTML web page.
-We will also practice using version control software to ensure our code is safely versioned and stored.

-{% panel "danger", "Note!" %}
-This lab assumes that you completed the [Introduction to Git](http://comsc.gitpages.cardiff.ac.uk/introduction-to-git) exercise during induction week or the Computational Thinking module.
-If you have not already completed this exercise, please [go and work through that exercise](http://comsc.pages.cs.cf.ac.uk/introduction-to-git/) first, before coming back to complete this activity.
-Please note - you will need to be connected to the VPN to read that course and to complete this exercise.
-{% endpanel %}

 For this exercise we'll need a few different applications open.
 You should search for and open all these applications before we start: